 The PR works.
 Tests pass, types check.
 But every reviewer leaves the same kind of comment: “use async/await, not .then()”, “early return instead of nested if”, “params as an object”, “missing JSDoc”.
-The code looks like it was written by someone unfamiliar with the codebase — because it was.
-Codex’s “neutral” style is fine on a greenfield repo; on a 100K-line codebase with established patterns, it reads as an outsider’s voice.
+The code looks like it was written by someone unfamiliar with the codebase, because it was.
+Codex’s neutral default style is fine on a greenfield repo; on a 100K-line codebase with established patterns, it reads as an outsider’s voice.

-Style mismatch comes from Codex defaulting to a generic style when your codebase uses something specific.
-Two levers fix it: anchor to a canonical file Codex must copy from, and enforce trivial style via lint so Codex’s defaults can’t drift the formatting.
+The root cause: style mismatch is Codex defaulting to a generic style because your codebase’s specific style was never written down anywhere it reads.
+Two levers fix it: anchor to a canonical file Codex must copy, and enforce trivial style via lint so Codex’s defaults can’t reach a PR.

 Common causes